etleap/etleap-redshift-dev-days/README.md

 - Go to the Redshift Console [here](https://console.aws.amazon.com/redshiftv2/home?region=us-east-1#clusters).
 - Select the cluster your just created.
 - In the top right corner, click on the 'Add Partner Integration' button.
-- From the list of partners, select "Etleap."
+- From the list of partners, select "Etleap".
 It should be the first option.
 - Leave all the settings as they are and click "Add partner."
 - This will take you to the Etleap console.
   - Confirm your Redshift password.
 Use the 'Value' of 'RedshiftClusterPasswordOutput' from your CloudFormation stack.
 Click "Validate and Setup Connection."